fhiso/sources-and-citations/creators-name.md

 have given name and a patronymic, this would be the given name.
-The *short version* *should not* be used to encode arbitrary shortened forms of names, such as versions with initials in place of given names, or diminutive forms of names.  [*Example &mdash;* The *short version* of the name of Icelandic historian Örnólfur Þorsson would be "`Örnólfur`";
+The *short version* *should not* be used to encode arbitrary shortened forms of names, such as versions with initials in place of given names, or diminutive forms of names.

-Þorsson is a patronymic derived from his father's name, Þor.]
+{.example} The *short version* of the name of Icelandic historian Örnólfur Þorsson would be "`Örnólfur`"; Þorsson is a patronymic derived from his father's name, Þor.

 [*Note &mdash;* Not all style guides make use of all four variants.
 Some bibliographies do not sort entries by author, in which case the